 In 2008 David co-founded the Headlong Performance Institute, a training program for creating experimental performance in Philadelphia.
 David is director of the program and its constantly evolving curriculum that trains artists to pursue performance as cultural research.
 Other teaching includes teaching improvisation with Ishmael Houston Jones at the American Dance Festival, teaching at The Volcano Conservatory in Toronto and the Whenever, Wherever Festival in Tokyo, in addition to extensive residency work and ongoing open classes in Philadelphia.
 Recent classes and workshops are Making and the Circle of Insight, The World is Choreography, Good Boring/ Bad Boring, Art Party/ Dance Research and Luminous Presence and the Sensation of Space.
 He teaches contact improvisation with a special focus on engaging sight and the sensation of space.
 He has taught Dance Composition at Bryn Mawr College since 1998.

-Amy Smith (Co-Director) grew up in Ann Arbor, Michigan, where she studied ballet, jazz and tap and got early professional experience with Jazz Dance Theater.
+Amy Smith (Co-Founder Emeritus) grew up in Ann Arbor, Michigan, where she studied ballet, jazz and tap and got early professional experience with Jazz Dance Theater.
 Back then, she could do triple pirouettes and lay-outs.
 At Wesleyan University, she took full advantage of the amazing dance department, studying modern, composition, improvisational forms, ballet, Bharata Natyam, and Ghanaian dance.
 She also majored in Religion.
 After college, she spent a year at the Center for New Dance Development in Holland, where she soaked up European New Dance and learned from incredible people like Stephanie Skura, Ishmael Houston Jones and Steve Paxton.
 Other important teachers/mentors include Cynthia Novack and Richard Bull, Susan Foster, Deborah Hay, and Ann Trenka.
 Besides Headlong, Amy has performed in the work of Deborah Hay (lamb, lamb, lamb…), Ishmael Houston Jones (Specimens), and other choreographers.
 She has worked in theater and cabaret, as a director and performer.
 She played Ivona in Theatre Exile’s Princess Ivona and Jane Fonda in their production of That Pretty Pretty.
 She won an Ensemble Barrymore for her work in 1812 Productions’ Suburban Love Songs.
 She also choreographed The Cunning Little Vixen for the Opera Company of Philadelphia and Curtis Institute.

 In addition to her artistic work, Amy is Finance Director for Headlong, and often works with individual artists and small companies in Philadelphia, leading workshops and helping them increase their financial literacy.
 She works with Creative Capital teaching financial management skills to other artists.
 Amy chaired a committee that started Dance/USA Philadelphia, our local service organization for dance, and served 6 years on the Board of Dance/USA, including 2 years as Treasurer.
 She lives in a geodesic dome in the woods of rural South Jersey, with her rock-star-turned-teacher husband and two awesome kids.